-Femara (letrozole) lowers estrogen levels in postmenopausal women, which may slow the growth of certain types of breast tumors that need estrogen to grow in the body.
+Femara lowers estrogen levels in postmenopausal women, which may slow the growth of certain types of breast tumors that need estrogen to grow in the body.

 Femara is used to treat breast cancer in postmenopausal women.
 It is often given to women who have been taking tamoxifen (Nolvadex, Soltamox) for 5 years.

 Femara can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.

 Before taking Femara, tell your doctor if you have osteoporosis, high cholesterol, or liver disease (especially cirrhosis).

 Femara may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.
-To be sure Femara is helping your condition, your blood may need to be tested often.
+To be sure this medicine is helping your condition, your blood may need to be tested often.
 Your bone mineral density may also need to be checked.
 Visit your doctor regularly.